-Getting mud or dirt on clothes is the most unpleasant experience.
-Things can get bad if you are wearing a white or pastel shaded cloth or if the fabric is very delicate.
+Getting mud or dirt on clothes is the most unpleasant experience that comes with a rainy day – this is especially true if you have to deal with children’s laundry.
+Things can get bad to worse if you are wearing a white or pastel shaded cloth or if the fabric is very delicate.

 Instead, allow the mud to dry completely.
 You can lay it on a flat surface with a thick sheet of paper in between two layers so that the dirt does not spread.
 Once the mud is completely dry you can shake it and remove the mud.
 In case the dirt does not come off easily, you can use a blunt knife to remove it.
 For stiff fabric like denim, you can use a brush to scrub and remove the dry mud.

 Apply liquid detergent on the mud.
 If you are using powdered detergent, then mix it with water and make a paste.
 Then apply it over the stain.

 In case of a stubborn stain, you can use a stain remover available in local stores.
 Different types of stain removers with different formulas are available in the market.
 You can purchase one depending on how harsh the stain is.

 Let it sit for around 15 minutes.
 Soaking the stain in detergent will help the stain to break down.
 You can then easily remove the stain.